 Internet Shield VPN

 You get the Internet Shield VPN as a separate application compatible with Windows, Mac, Android, and iOS devices.
 Even though it’s quite simple, I find it slightly better than most VPN apps included in antivirus suites.

 That’s because there are no data and bandwidth limits.
 Also, you can choose between a few different tunneling protocols: IKEv2, OpenVPN UDP, and OpenVPN TCP.
 You can even change the level of encryption (AES 256/128) and use obfuscated OpenVPN servers.

 However, compared to the majority of standalone VPN applications, the software is a bit mediocre.
 The speeds are inconsistent, sometimes dropping quite significantly when connected to remote servers.
 Also, the app was unable to connect to certain servers at all.

 On the bright side, the VPN was able to unblock the US library of Netflix, as well as various Youtube videos.
-I couldn’t unblock DAZN or BBC iPlayer, though.
+I couldn’t unblock BBC iPlayer, though.

 All in all, Internet Shield VPN is a nice addition to the whole Vipre Suite, but you might want to download another VPN app if you use a VPN daily for work or security reasons.

 When you decide you want to give Vipre Antivirus a shot, keep in mind that there are three different plans you can choose from.
 The more expensive the subscription, the more features you’ll get.

 |Antivirus Plus||Real-time protection, device scans, Windows only||From $31.42/year|

 |Advanced Security||Real-time protection, device scans, Windows and Mac supported, anti-spam, firewall||From $34.08/year|